synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ## Before you Begin

-Before you get started, make sure that you have satisified the Software Risk Manager deployment [prerequisites](../../README.md#prerequisites) and understand the [pod resource requirements](../../README.md#pod-resources).
+Before you get started, make sure that you have satisified the Software Risk Manager deployment [prerequisites](#prerequisites) and understand the [requirements](#requirements).

 Back up your Code Dx system now so that you can restore its state should something go wrong with your data migration.